Zaven-99/film-catalog/README.md

+#To start the server, type the following command in the terminal:
+json-server --watch db.json --port 3001

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.